pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/6-get-images-from-cameras.md

 The list of initialized cameras should contain both the teleop and SR camera.

-For each camera, namely the teleop and the SR ones, you must call the `capture()`function each time you want to get an image.
-This captures an image from both view of the given camera at the same time.
-You can then access one of the image with the `get_frame()` method.

 ### Teleop camera

 To get both views of the robot teleop cameras: